17 Top Reasons Why Epoxy Resin Is Not Curing

 16. Incompatible Substrates

+There’s many things that resin will not stick to.
 Certain substrates may not bond well with epoxy resin, causing curing problems.
-Before starting your project, verify that the substrate you are working with is compatible with the specific epoxy resin you’ve chosen.
+Before starting your project, test that the substrate you are working with is compatible with the specific epoxy resin you’ve chosen.

 In some cases, you may need to apply a suitable primer or bonding agent to improve adhesion.
 If no compatible primer is available, consider choosing a different epoxy formulation that is known to adhere well to your chosen substrate.
+Resin will not stick to silicone, wax or freezer paper.
+Here is a list of things epoxy resin will not stick to.

-Vacuum Chamber:
+Vacuum Chamber

 Place the mixed epoxy in a vacuum chamber to remove air bubbles.
 The reduced air pressure causes the bubbles to expand and rise to the surface, allowing for their removal.
 We have a guide on some of the best vacuum chambers for resin.

-Heat Gun or Torch:
+Heat Gun or Torch

 After pouring the epoxy onto the surface, use a heat gun or a butane torch to gently pass over the epoxy surface.
 The heat will help to pop and dissipate surface bubbles.
+I like to use the Black & Decker because it has a low setting that I use for most things.

-Longer Rest Period:
+Longer Rest Period

-Allow the mixed epoxy to sit for a few minutes after stirring.
+Let the mixed epoxy to sit for a few minutes after stirring.
 This resting time allows small air bubbles to rise to the surface before you pour the resin onto your project.

 Always consult the manufacturer’s guidelines and instructions for your specific epoxy resin product to optimize your outcomes.
-If you need to get rid of the resin, see our guide about how to dispose of resin.
+If you need to get rid of the resin, see this guide about how to dispose of resin.